SecretFoundation/SecretWebsiteContent/README.md

 3. Permissions: As we move forward we can be much more liberal with permissions allowing people to edit content without fear of effecting the core of the site architecture.
 We will be giving permissions to all commitee leads to start, but we expect that to expand as people more people show interest.

-So now that I know the why, what about he how?
+So now that I know the why, what about the how?
 How does one contribute to the content of the website?

+#### Contributing
 Contributions can be made either in the github UI (Easy) or by forking the content repo and updating locally (Less Easy).
 Regardless of which you choose you will need to understand the structure of content repo.

 ##### Finding files: